platformsh/platformsh-docs/sites/upsun/src/get-started/stacks/strapi/_index.md

    {{< note >}}
    You can view the running app locally by running `yarn develop`.
    The local server will be visible at `localhost:1337`.
-   You can create your first administrator user locally, but you will have to recreate that user once you've deployed to Upsun.
+   You can create your first administrator user locally, but you will have to recreate that user once you've deployed to {{% vendor/name %}}.
    {{< /note >}}

 ## 2. Create a new project